minicheshire/Unified-Debiasing-and-Detoxifying/README.md

 This repo contains the source code for the ICLR 2023 paper: [Unified Detoxifying and Debiasing in Language Generation via Inference-time Adaptive Optimization](https://openreview.net/forum?id=FvevdI0aA_h).
 The code is largely based on the DExperts [repo](https://github.com/alisawuffles/DExperts), and the requirements follow those of the DExperts repo as well.

-The main algorithm of the UDDIA framework proposed in the paper can be found in the [uddia_generation.py](https://github.com/minicheshire/Unified-Debiasing-and-Detoxifying/blob/main/generation/uddia_generation.py).
+The main algorithm of the UDDIA-u framework proposed in the paper can be found in the [uddia_generation.py](https://github.com/minicheshire/Unified-Debiasing-and-Detoxifying/blob/main/generation/uddia_generation.py).
 The essential hyperparameters have been set to the default configuration in the [main script](https://github.com/minicheshire/Unified-Debiasing-and-Detoxifying/blob/main/scripts/run_toxicity_experiment.py) of the toxicity experiments.

 Before generating, you need to prepare the prompts in the `prompts/` directory.
 We've also provided the 175 prompt pairs for the experiments in the Table 5 of our paper in the directory.